Professional Photographers of America

 Professional Photographers of America (PPA) is a nonprofit trade association of professional photographers.
-As of August 2022, PPA has 34,000 members.
+As of August 2022, PPA has 35,000 members.

 History

 19th century

 The association began in December 1868 as the National Photographic Association of the United States (NPA).
-The group's first goal was to unite against Ambrotype patent restrictions.
-Although succeeding in preventing the reissue of the patent, the executive committee of the NPA became discouraged, and, the group disbanded in 1876 because of lack of interest.
+The group was against the Ambrotype patent restrictions.
+Although it succeeded in preventing the reissue of the patent, the executive committee of the NPA became discouraged, and the group disbanded in 1876 because of a lack of interest.

 The Professional Photographers of America, as it is known today, was officially founded in April 1880 as the Photographers Association of America, Inc., by members of the Chicago Photographic Association and the former National Photographic Association.
-In their first meeting in April PAA elected John Ryder from Cleveland, Ohio, as its first president.
-From August 23 to 26, 1880, 237 photographers attended PAA's first convention in Chicago.
+In their first meeting in April, PAA elected John Ryder from Cleveland, Ohio, as its first president.
+From August 23–26, 1880, 237 photographers attended PAA's first convention in Chicago.
 At the 1880 convention, a committee demonstrated the new gelatin dry plate imaging process.
 American daguerreotype pioneers also attended the early PAA conventions, including John H. Fitzgibbon.
-The daguerreotype, introduced in 1839–1840, was the first practical and profitable photographic process.
+The daguerreotype, introduced in 1839–1840, was the first profitable photographic process.